 Roasted Tomato Basil Soup is the most delicious way to use those beautiful garden tomatoes!
 Bold rich flavor from the roasted tomatoes and garlic is blended with fresh basil and a touch of cream, perfect for grilled cheese dunking!
 Freeze extra tomato soup and preserve your tomato harvest all winter!

-When the garden is overflowing with tomatoes and we've eaten our fill of fresh Pesto BLT's and cherry tomato panzanella salad, a pot of roasted tomato garlic soup with a grilled cheese sandwich is the perfect rustic meal!
+When the garden is overflowing with tomatoes and we've eaten our fill of fresh Pesto BLT's and Cherry Tomato Panzanella Bread Salad, a pot of roasted tomato garlic soup with a grilled cheese sandwich is the perfect rustic meal!

 And if you aren't into canning loads of tomatoes, freezing tomato soup is the perfect way to preserve your garden.
 Pulling out a jar of homemade frozen soup in the winter is so much better than opening a can!